Before you enter the world of Medicare, it’s a great idea to estimate what your potential Medicare costs may be.

 Cost of Medicare Part B

-The deductible for Medicare Part B is $240 per year.
+The deductible for Medicare Part B is $257 for 2025.
 After you meet the deductible, you typically pay 20% of the Medicare-approved amount.

 A Medicare Supplement can cover your deductible and coinsurance if you choose to implement one.